AlexJSully/Publication-Figure-Retrieval/docs/usage/index.md

 ## Next Steps

 - [API Documentation](./api/index.md) - Detailed function and module references
-- [Examples](./examples/) - Specific use case examples and code samples
-- [Contributing](../contributing/index.md) - How to extend and modify the tool
+- [Contributing](../../CONTRIBUTING.md) - How to extend and modify the tool
 - [FAQ](../faq.md) - Common questions and advanced troubleshooting